 |

-There are many varieties of hard shelled gourds that
+There are many varieties of hard shelled gourds that are

-and on the right is a BOTTLE gourd.
+on the right is a BOTTLE gourd.
 After harvesting in the fall

 they will need to dry for many months until they are light tan